mrakgr/Trading-Journal/journal_2025.md

 3:45pm.
 Ok, I'll just make the trip to the bank tomorrow with my bro.
 No big deal.

 3:50pm.
 Let me do the exercises and the chores.
 I need to do the later before the sun goes down.

+5:45pm.
+Oh, I see.
+I can in fact activate the mobile authenticator.
+It failed for me the last time, so I got confused.

+6:20pm.
+Done with lunch.
+I'll have to leave the programming session for tomorrow.

+But on the bright side, everything is setup.
+Now I can login into my account from my PC without having to reach for the mobile.
+I printed out the sensitive info on a piece of paper and backend it up physically.
+I also went to the bank to transfer the money to the brokerage account.

+6:45pm.
+Let me close here.
+I am already chilling anyway.
+Today I got started with antigravity and tomorrow I'll start refactoring the codebase and figuring out how to prepare the db for intraday backtesting.
+In truth, I am not even sure how I'll do the volume scan.
+I need to figure out how to apply the stock splits without adjusting the intraday prices.

+I need this in order to preserve historical trades as they are.

+I've gone too far and too fast in the previous video and I need to put things in order first, because all the code that was written is legacy trash half a week after it was written.